jef-00/ADB-AND-DRIVER-INSTALLER/README.md

 # Notes:
 System-wide: ADB and Fastboot are installed to HOMEDRIVE\ADB directory, and added system-wide path. <br>
-HOMEDRIVE=C:\ so in case of the system-wide install option ADB will copy over to C:\ADB
+HOMEDRIVE=C:\ so in case of the System-wide install option ADB will copy over to C:\ADB
 <br>
 Current user only: ADB and Fastboot are installed to UserProfile\ADB directory, and added path for current user.
 UserProfile=%SystemDrive%\Users\{username} so in case of the Userwide-wide install option ADB will copy over to C:\Users\username\ADB
 <br>
-CMD can use ADB and Fastboot from any directory.
+CMD or Poweshell can use ADB and Fastboot from any directory.<br>
+You can run the script from any directory unless you want to update ADB.
+Follow the steps from how to update if you want to update.

 # Problems after driver installation?
 Go to the device manager and right click on the android driver and choose update driver. <br>